MuhXd/Pfe-Docs/docs/openfloodtest/OpenFloodTest.md

 > For more examples and detailed information on Camlock function, you can refer to the [lib.Camlock documentation](openfloodtest/lib.Camlock.md)

 ### Lib.Script.ExitRegion Example
-- if the _Water1 is in intro lock camera to it
+- Enables the ExitRegion without having to click all the maps buttons
 ```lua
 Lib.Script.ExitRegion(true,true)
 ```